curry-packages/cpm/README.md

 To build the Curry package manager, you need to run `make` inside this directory.
 The `Makefile` assumes that the `curry` executable and `git` are on your path.
-If the build was successful, a `cpm` binary will be placed in the `bin` directory.
-Put this binary somewhere on your path.
-Afterwards, run `cpm update` to clone a copy of the central package index repository.
-More information can be found in the manual, see the `doc` directory.
+If the build was successful, a `cpm` binary will be placed in the directory `~/.cpm/bin` (which is also the directory where CPM installs binaries of tools distributed in packages).
+Therefore, you should add this directory to your path.
+Afterwards, run
+`cpm update` to clone a copy of the central package index repository.
+More information can be found in the manual, see the `docs` directory.

 ## Documentation

 Use `make manual` to generate a PDF version of the manual.
 A working LaTeX installation is required. `make doc` generates the CurryDoc documentation for the CPM source code in the `cdoc` directory.
-You need a CurryDoc installation containing [this patch][1].

 ## Contributing